 As a result of Virginia's new administrative complexity and red tape, eligible people will lose their health insurance because the application, enrollment, and on-going processes to maintain coverage are too cumbersome.
-Recent evidence from Arkansas' first five months of implementing work requirements also suggests that bureaucratic barriers for individuals who already work or qualify for an exemption will lead to disenrollment.
-More than 3,800 beneficiaries lost coverage on November 1st, likely becoming uninsured because they didn't report their work or work-related activities.7 In September, over 4,300 beneficiaries lost coverage and, in October, over 4,100 lost coverage.8 In total, more than 12,200 Arkansas Medicaid beneficiaries have lost coverage since the state implemented its work requirements.
-These individuals represent about 18 percent of the state's first cohort of Medicaid beneficiaries subject to the work requirement.9 As reported by the Center on Budget and Policy Priorities, many of those who failed to report likely didn't understand the reporting requirements, lacked internet access or couldn't access the reporting portal through their mobile device, couldn't establish an account and login, or struggled to use the portal due to disability.10
+Recent evidence from Arkansas' first four months of implementing work requirements also suggests that bureaucratic barriers for individuals who already work or qualify for an exemption will lead to disenrollment.
+More than 4,100 beneficiaries lost coverage on October 1st, likely becoming uninsured because they didn't report their work or work-related activities.
+In September, over 4,300 beneficiaries lost coverage.
+These individuals represent about 17 percent of the state's first cohort of Medicaid beneficiaries subject to the work requirement.
+In total, more than 8,400 Arkansas Medicaid beneficiaires have lost coverage since the state implemented its work requirements.
+As reported by the Center on Budget and Policy Priorities, many of those who failed to report likely didn't understand the reporting requirements, lacked internet access or couldn't access the reporting portal through their mobile device, couldn't establish an account and login, or struggled to use the portal due to disability.

-The complexity of the processes and the ensuing churn will also impose administrative costs on social services offices and health care providers.
+The complexity of the processes and the ensuing churn will also impose administrative costs on social service offices and health care providers.
 Many people will likely call or visit their local DSS offices, health care providers, and nonprofit organizations with questions or needing help with their paperwork.
 People who lose benefits will later reapply, which consumes more staff time.
 People losing coverage will have to cancel and reschedule medical appointments.

-Proposals to Take Health Coverage Away from Individuals Who Do Not Meet New Work Requirements Do Not Reflect the Realities of Our Economy Proposals to take away health coverage from Medicaid enrollees who do not work a set number of hours per month do not reflect the realities of today's low-wage jobs.
+Proposals to Take Health Coverage Away from Individuals Who Do Not Meet New Work Requirements Do Not Reflect the Realities of Our Economy

+Proposals to take away health coverage from Medicaid enrollees who do not work a set number of hours per month do not reflect the realities of today's low-wage jobs.
 For example, seasonal workers may have a period of time each year when they are not working enough hours to meet a work requirement and as a result will churn on and off the program during that time of year.
 Or, some may have a reduction in their work hours at the last minute and therefore not meet the minimum numbers of hours needed to retain Medicaid.
 Many low-wage jobs are subject to last-minute scheduling, meaning that workers do not have advance notice of how many hours they will be able to work.
 This not only jeopardizes their health coverage if Medicaid has a work requirement but also makes it challenging to hold a second job.
 If you are constantly at the whim of random scheduling at your primary job, you will never know when you will be available to work at a second job.